Wyoming governor signs measure prohibiting abortion pills

 He noted that earlier in the day, plaintiffs in an ongoing lawsuit filed a challenge to the new law in the event he did not issue a veto.

-“I believe this question needs to be decided as soon as possible so that the issue of abortion in Wyoming can be finally resolved, and that is best done with a vote of the people,” Gordon, a Republican, said in a statement.
+“I believe this question needs to be decided as soon as possible so that the issue of abortion in Wyoming can be finally resolved, and that is best done with a vote of the people,” Gordon said in a statement.

-The Wyoming governor's decision on abortion pills comes after they took center stage this week in Texas, where a federal judge raised questions about a Christian group’s effort to overturn the decades-old U.S. approval of a leading abortion drug, mifepristone.

-In a statement, Wyoming ACLU advocacy director Antonio Serrano criticized the governor’s decision to sign the law.
+In a statement, Wyoming ACLU advocacy director Antonio Serrano criticized Gordon’s decision to sign the ban on abortion pills.

 “A person’s health, not politics, should guide important medical decisions — including the decision to have an abortion,” Serrano said.

-A two-pill combination of mifepristone and another drug is the most common form of abortion in the U.S.

-Medication abortions became the preferred method for ending pregnancy in the U.S. even before the Supreme Court overturned Roe v.
-Wade, the ruling that protected the right to abortion for nearly five decades.

-Fifteen states already have limited access to abortion pills, including six that require an in-person physician visit.
+Of the 15 states that have limited access to the pills, six require an in-person physician visit.
 Those laws could withstand court challenges; states have long had authority over how physicians, pharmacists and other providers practice medicine.

 Women have already been traveling across state lines to places where abortion pill access is easier.
 That trend is expected to increase.

-Since the reversal of Roe last June, abortion restrictions have been up to states and the landscape has shifted quickly.
-Thirteen states are now enforcing bans on abortion at any point in pregnancy, and one more, Georgia, bans it once cardiac activity can be detected, or at about six weeks’ gestation.
+Since the reversal of Roe in June, abortion restrictions have been up to states, and the landscape has shifted quickly.
+Thirteen states now enforce bans on abortion at any point in pregnancy, and another, Georgia, bans it once cardiac activity can be detected, or at about six weeks’ gestation.

 Courts have put on hold enforcement of abortion bans or deep restrictions in Arizona, Indiana, Montana, Ohio, South Carolina, Utah and Wyoming.
 Idaho courts have forced the state to allow abortions during medical emergencies.